ArnaudBelcour/blog/_posts/2018-10-10-galaxy_windows.md

 WSL is a compatibility layer developed by Microsoft and Canonical.
 It runs only on Windows 10 64-bits (you can see the installation process [here](https://msdn.microsoft.com/commandline/wsl/about)).

-This layer was very useful to run some tools developed on Linux.
-I began to think on how to use it to run Galaxy.
-So I just cloned the Galaxy repository and then use the command for the Linux system.
-Then the virtual environment and the needed packages installed without a problem.

 ## To Galaxy and beyond

 Clone the Galaxy repository and use the command for the Linux system installation (https://galaxyproject.org/admin/get-galaxy/#get-started).